 Even the toughest martial artist can be left broken and vulnerable when attacked on the street.
 And if you’re dealing with an aggressive and particularly sadistic attacker, the fight doesn’t stop when you fall to the ground or lose consciousness.

 I in no way advocate using what you learn in the gym out on the street, but I also think it’s important to be able to call upon your training in a time of need.
-But you have to be aware that training environments are completely different from the street…

 6 Differences Between the Ring and the Street

 There Are No Rules